-This general benchmarking can be termed as Absolute NPS that compares your score with that of companies across industries.
+This general benchmarking can be termed Absolute NPS, which compares your score with companies across industries.

 Analyzing how your NPS rating stacks up against your competitors tells a lot about your market position.
 This analysis helps you measure your real growth in terms of your competitors.

-For example, if you are in the airline industry with an NPS score of 35, it’s good.
-But if your competitor manages to achieve a score of 55, you know you can’t rest on your laurels and still have a long way to go.
+For example, it’s good if you are in the airline industry with an NPS score of 35.
+But if your competitor achieves a score of 55, you know you can’t rest on your laurels and still have a long way to go.

 Besides, NPS scores vary from industry to industry.
 For example, airlines tend to get higher scores than banks, or department stores are likely to receive a higher NPS than insurance companies.

 The ideal approach is to compare your NPS score with competitors in your industry.
 It gives a realistic picture of where you stand in terms of customer loyalty as compared to your counterparts in the same field.

 3. Compare Your Current NPS Score with Previous Scores